Korea, Republic of

 Global income is subject to global taxation and includes employment income (salaries, wages, bonuses, and other amounts received for employment services rendered), interest income, dividend income, personal business income (including rental income), pension income, and other income (prize winnings, royalties, rewards, etc.).

-Although the legal terminology for the classification of employment income has been deleted in the revised tax laws effective as of the 2010 tax year, employment income can be classified into Class A or Class B income, depending on the income source.
+Although the legal terminology for the classification of employment income has been deleted in the tax laws, employment income can be classified into Class A or Class B income, depending on the income source.

 Class A employment income